CoBRA: Programming Cognitive Bias in Social Agents Using Classic Social Science Experiments: Discussion

 \section{Discussion}

 \name\ represents an important milestone in the evolution of AI, marking the transition from vague, implicit designs to precise, programmable systems.
-This section provides a broad discussion of its transformative potential and the ethical considerations critical to ensuring its responsible and impactful use.
+This section provides a broad discussion of its methodological position, transformative potential, and ethical considerations critical to ensuring its responsible use.

-\textbf{Steps Toward a Natural Language Compiler.} \name\ has the potential to introduce a paradigm shift by acting as a natural language compiler, transforming implicit language inputs into precise, reproducible agent behaviors.
-Traditional LLM-based systems often rely on ambiguous natural language inputs, leading to inconsistent and unpredictable results. \name\ could bridge this gap, enabling researchers to “compile” natural language into structured and measurable agent specifications.
-This capability would have far-reaching implications, allowing for scalable agent design that is both interpretable and accessible to non-experts.
-Future developments might integrate \name\ with broader NLP pipelines, enabling users to design intelligent agents using plain language instructions while ensuring predictable and consistent outcomes.
-Such advancements have the potential to revolutionize applications in education, public policy, and training, where realistic and controllable simulations are essential.

-\textbf{Transforming the Role of Cognitive Bias in AI.} \name\ redefines biases as programmable and interpretable features rather than limitations.
-This reframing enables the creation of socially intelligent agents capable of emulating human-like reasoning and decision-making.
-For AI, this capability enhances applications such as virtual assistants, interactive simulations, and role-playing systems by making agent behavior more relatable and contextually appropriate.
-For social science, \name\ offers a toolkit to study the mechanisms and effects of biases, enabling researchers to simulate complex human behaviors in controlled settings.
-Ultimately, this transformation positions cognitive biases as tools to achieve deeper insights into both artificial and human intelligence.